Sebastianutcn/host-static-website-cdn/README.md

-# host-static-website-cdn
+# host-static-website
-This repository contains Terraform code to provision infrastructure for hosting a static website on AWS, using Amazon S3 for static content storage and CloudFront for global content delivery.
+This repository contains Terraform code to provision infrastructure for hosting a static website on AWS, using Amazon S3 for static content storage.